 (Al Jadid Staff Writer)

-With visions of tracking down Osama bin Laden in Afghanistan, 22 year-old Tomas Young of Kansas City, Mo. enlisted in the Army on September 13, 2001.
-From him, as from many, the attacks elicited a fierce patriotism, and even a newfound sense of purpose.
+With visions of tracking down Osama bin Laden in Afghanistan, 22-year-old Tomas Young of Kansas City, Missouri, enlisted in the army on September 13, 2001.
+The attacks had kindled in him, as in many, a fierce patriotism and newfound sense of purpose.
 But he never made it to Afghanistan.
-After completing basic training at Fort Hood, Texas, he was shipped to Iraq, where he was shot through the spinal cord a mere five days into his tour.
+After completing basic training at Fort Hood, Texas, Young was shipped to Iraq, where he was shot through the spinal cord a mere five days into his tour.
 He is now paralyzed from the waist down.